-We are offering 4,000,000 ordinary shares (including in the form of American Depositary Shares, or ADSs), in a global offering.
+We are offering \$450,000,000 of ordinary shares (including in the form of American Depositary Shares, or ADSs), in a global offering.

 We are offering ordinary shares in the form of an equal number of ADSs in the United States and certain countries outside of the European Economic Area, or the EEA, which we refer to as the U.S. offering.
-Each ADS represents one ordinary share with a nominal value of 60.10 per share.
+Each ADS represents one ordinary share with a nominal value of 0.10 per share.
 We are offering ordinary shares in the EEA in a concurrent private placement to any legal entity which is a qualified investor within the meaning of the Regulation 2017/1129 of the European Parliament and of the Council of June 14, 2017, as superseded or amended, or the Prospectus Regulation, which we refer to as the European private placement.

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to an aggregate of 600,000 additional ordinary shares (which may be in the form of ADSs) at the applicable public offering price listed on the cover page of this prospectus supplement, less underwriting discounts and commissions.
+We intend to grant to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to an aggregate of \$67,500,000 of additional ordinary shares (which may be in the form of ADSs) at the applicable public offering price listed on the cover page of this prospectus supplement, less underwriting discounts and commissions.